liamhelmer/agentic-reliability-framework/README.md

 ARF collapses that gap by providing a hybrid intelligence system that advises safely in OSS and executes deterministically in Enterprise.

+Why This Matters:

+Unlike commercial solutions:

+• Apache 2.0 licensed - Free, forever

+• Self-hostable - Your infrastructure, your data

+• Open source - See the code, trust the logic

+• Purpose-built - Not a bolt-on feature

+Unlike other open-source frameworks:

+• Production-ready NOW - Clone → Run → Works (5 minutes)

+• End-to-end autonomy - Full detect-diagnose-predict-heal cycle *Available for Enterprises

+• Business impact tracking - Revenue loss calculations, ROI metrics

+> The Vision: AI infrastructure should operate like critical infrastructure: predictable, observable, and reliably helpful.
+Not reacting to failures.
+Preventing them.
 ---

 🎯 What This Actually Does